Public Holidays in North Korea 2026 – National & State Observances

 Frequently Asked Questions (FAQs)

-How many public holidays does North Korea have in 2025?
+How many public holidays does North Korea have in 2026?

 What is the most important holiday in North Korea?

-Are leader birthdays celebrated as public holidays?
+Are leader birthdays official public holidays?

 Conclusion